All Episodes

 We'll continue.

-All right, 25 to the top of the hour, 800-941 Sean.
+All right, 25 to the top of the hour.

-You want to be a part of this extravaganza.
+800-941, Sean, you want to be a part of this extravaganza.

-Is it possible on question one in the United Socialist utopia as known as California that they recall Gavin Newsom?
+Is it possible on question one in the United Socialist utopia known as California that they recall Gavin Newsom?

-But now I'm beginning to believe I have that there's a window of belief opening, because only 40% of Californians are saying that they they want Gavin Newsom to really stay, and they're gonna fight for Newsom.
+There's a window of belief opening because only 40% of Californians are saying that they want Gavin Newsom to really stay and they're going to fight for Newsome.

 And Gavin Newsom obviously is getting nervous.

-You know, he said over the weekend he was asked about it.
+You know, he said over the weekend, he was asked about it.

 In other words, please send me as much money as you have.